fbpx

 Everything-as-a-Service: It’s time to unite software and devices under the same model

 Imagine you’ve just presented a team member with the latest, top-of-the-line mobile device.
-You both share satisfaction in that moment, and for a brief time, there is no one better equipped than that team member to take on the digital business world.
+You both share satisfaction at that moment, and for a brief time, no one is better equipped than that team member to take on the digital business world.
+Everything-as-a-Service just became possible.

-Unfortunately, that feeling fades when a more advanced next-gen model comes along, perhaps mere months after you made your capital investment.
-When Latest-and-Greatest Device 12.0 is surpassed in six months by Big Time Device 13.0, most companies are in no mood for another expensive upgrade.
+Unfortunately, that feeling fades when a more advanced next-gen model comes along, perhaps months after you made your capital investment.
+When Big Time Device 12.0 is surpassed in six months by Latest-and-Greatest Device 13.0, most companies are in no mood for another expensive upgrade.
 And this scenario isn’t limited to mobile devices.

 That’s not the way it works with software investments these days.
-Today’s Software-as-a-Service is a boon to CIOs; in my experience, they love access to cloud-based programs on a subscription basis rather than having to buy copies of the software.
-But they still need to buy the hardware on which to run the apps—or do they?
+Today’s Software-as-a-Service is a boon to CIOs; in my experience, they love access to cloud-based programs on a subscription basis rather than buying copies of the software.
+But they still need to purchase the hardware to run the apps—or do they?

 Owning something outright doesn’t always make sense.
 Many people prefer leasing a car to buying one, because they don’t have to pay for maintenance or deal with depreciation.
 The monthly cost is often less than payments on a car loan.
 Plus, they can trade it in for a new model in a few years.
 And while it’s true the lessor doesn’t own the asset, rapid depreciation means the value of the asset is always less than what a buyer paid for it new.